S3-working-group/s3-practical-guide/content/src/making-sense-of-organizations/purposeful-action.md

 However, be mindful of situations where it's worthwhile to clarify the purpose of certain parts — especially when there's a reason something needs to be done in a particular way, or when sub-interventions need to happen in a certain order or are otherwise interrelated.
 Likewise, if parts of an intervention relate to the **wider organization** — such as org-wide policies, responsibilities, or dependencies — or to the **external environment**, document this explicitly.

-To clarify the purpose of a sub-intervention, it can be enough to define only the **condition**(s) that need to be established — especially when the higher-level outcome is already clear — or just the **intended outcome(s)**, if this implies what condition(s) are needed.
+To clarify the purpose of a sub-intervention, it can be enough to define only the **enabling conditions** that need to be established — especially when the higher-level outcome is already clear — or just the **intended outcome(s)**, if this implies what enabling conditions are required.
 In other cases, it's useful to describe the situation (**driver**) that the requirement is meant to address.

 **Example**:

 Continuing from the example above regarding the fallout from the product unexpectedly going offline, as part of the overall intervention, the team chose to _send everyone an email_.
 However, they also identified one customer who had a particularly negative experience and thought an email would be inadequate in this case.
 Depending on their context, for that sub-intervention, they might define and document one or more of the following:

 -   **Sub-Intervention**: _Call customer X to check in and offer support._
--   **Condition**: _The customer feels heard and supported._
+-   **Enabling Condition**: _The customer feels heard and supported._
 -   **Intended outcome**: _The customer stays_.
 -   **Driver**: _Cus:tomer X had a negative experience when the product went down, expressed dissatisfaction, and threatened to leave._